fox-daniel/Genre/README.md

 # Genre and Gender

-### Project Team Members: Tom Johnson and Daniel Fox
+### Project Team Members: Daniel Fox and Tom Johnson

+You can try the [prototype](http://18.222.33.220:8501/) for our web app that allows users to explore the relationships between artists, genres, and gender in the dataset of ~15,000 artists.

 ## Abstract